greglarkin/courseware-lms-content/courses/published/getting_started_with_hiera.md

 compiles a catalog for your node it will check in Hiera before falling back to the defaults.

-In our example, let's assume there's a default value in profile::params:
+In our example, let's assume there's a default value in `profile::params`:

 <pre>
 class profile::dns (